sopasdigital/tnds-utrust-frontend-challenge/README.md

 ## Project Specs

-This project uses [react](https://reactjs.org/) + [redux](https://redux.js.org/) for state management, `axios` for fetching data, [openweathermap.org](https://openweathermap.org/forecast5)  for the weather API, and a very basic, albeit beginner, implementation of **component-based** design.
+This project uses [react](https://reactjs.org/) + [redux](https://redux.js.org/) for state management, `thunk` for more comprehensive state management if I do end up scaling this up further, `axios` for fetching data, [openweathermap.org](https://openweathermap.org/forecast5) for the weather API, and `styled-components` for a very basic, albeit beginner, implementation of **component-based** design.

 ## Future Builds

-I intend on refactoring this to utilise `styled-components` as well as to properly implement class-based and functional components when possible.
+I intend on further refactoring my app to have a much cleaner codebase.
+I'm also still trying to figure out how to properly host my app on GitHub pages.
+Right now, the local version works just fine, but when I upload it to GH Pages, it only shows a blank web document.
+There are no errors that hint on what I should fix.